hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step6-host-operator.md

 `kubectl kudo install first-operator -v 9`{{execute T1}}

 The output will indicate the operator is now running, albeit locally.
-You will also see appropriate output in the terminal running python http server in the second terminal tab.
+You will also see appropriate output in the second terminal tab running the Python http server.

+The end result of this Operator that you have written is there are two new Nginx Pods running.
+In step 3 you created a declaration for the Nginx servers, but did not directly submit them to Kubernetes.
+Instead when you deployed the Operator it took care of those management details.
+It's a simple example, but it works.

+`kubectl get deployments,pods`{{execute}}

+Congratulations, we hope you see how you can continue with this KUDO framework to create more [interesting operators such as these](https://kudo.dev/#get-kudo-operators).